timescale/pgvectorscale/README.md

 #### StreamingDiskANN query-time parameters

-You can also set two parameter to control the accuracy vs. query speed trade-off at query time.
+You can also set two parameters to control the accuracy vs. query speed trade-off at query time.
 We suggest adjusting `diskann.query_rescore` to fine-tune accuracy.

 | Parameter name   | Description                                                                                                                                                    | Default value |
 |------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|